ruc-datalab/RelGen/README.md

 ```

 ## Quick-Start
+In this section, you will learn how to use RelGen package with a simple example.
+You will load a dataaset with RelGen, construct a model for data synthesis, train the model and generate data sample from it.

 ### Loading Dataset
 Load a demo dataset to get started.
 This dataset is a single table describing the census.
+You can find this data in [census](datasets/census/).

 Load metadata for the census dataset.
 ```python
 from relgen.data.metadata import Metadata